min2ha/ukwa-site/content/target/46359/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Davis was battling well against the Remain whingebags of Miliband and Clegg, says QUENTIN LETTS

 Sketch of Commons debate on October 10th 2016 when Brexit Secretary David Davis gave an update on progress with plans to leave the EU.